 - 1.2.1.
-The term 'reasonable force' as set out in the DfE Advice for headteachers, staff and governing bodies on the Use of Resonable Force (2013) covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with pupils. - 1.2.2.
+The term 'reasonable force' as set out in the DfE Advice for headteachers, staff and governing bodies on the Use of Resonable Force (2013) covers the broad range of actions used by most teachers at some point in their career that involve a degree of physical contact with children and young people. - 1.2.2.
 Whether the force used is reasonable will always depend on the particular circumstances of the case and the test is whether the force used is proportionate to the consequences it is intended to prevent. - 1.2.3.
 This means the degree of force used should be 'reasonable in the circumstances' meaning using no more force than is needed..
-Force is generally used for two different purposes to control students and to restrain them. - 1.2.4.
-Control can mean either passive physical contact (e.g. standing between students or blocking a student's path) or active physical contact (e.g. leading a student by the hand or arm, or ushering a student away by placing a hand in the centre of the back). - 1.2.5.
-Restraint means to hold back physically or to bring a pupil under control.
-When members of staff use "restraint" they physically prevent a student from continuing what they were doing after they have been told to stop.
-The use of restraint techniques is usually used in more extreme circumstances, such as when two students are involved in a fight and physical intervention is needed to separate them. - 1.2.6.
-School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the pupil - 1.2.7.
+Force is generally used for two different purposes to control children or young people and to restrain them. - 1.2.4.
+Control can mean either passive physical contact (e.g. standing between children or young people or blocking a child or young person's path) or active physical contact (e.g. leading a child or young person by the hand or arm, or ushering a child or young person away by placing a hand in the centre of the back). - 1.2.5.
+Restraint means to hold back physically or to bring a young person under control.
+When members of staff use "restraint" they physically prevent a child or young person from continuing what they were doing after they have been told to stop.
+The use of restraint techniques is usually used in more extreme circumstances, such as when two children or young people are involved in a fight and physical intervention is needed to separate them. - 1.2.6.
+School staff should always try to avoid acting in a way that might cause injury, but in extreme cases it may not always be possible to avoid injuring the young person.

+1.2.7.
 The decision on whether or not to physically intervene is down to the professional judgement of the staff member concerned and should always depend on the individual circumstances.